 C-EN-6 Energy and Industrial Development.
 The Coastal Zone contains unique natural resources and recreational opportunities of nationwide significance.
-Because of these priceless resources and the very significant adverse impacts which would result if major energy or industrial development were to occur, such development, both on and offshore, is not appropriate and shall not be permitted.
+Because of these priceless resources and the very significant adverse impacts which would result if major energy or industrial development were to occur, such development, both on and offshore, is not appropriate and shall not be prohibited consistent with the limitations of Public Resources Code Sections 30260, 30262, and 30515.
 The development of alternative energy sources such as solar or wind energy shall be exempted from this policy.